Now serving Georgetown

-GoGeo, the city’s fixed-route bus system will launch in August.
-City staff has been working with their partners at Capital Metro, Capital Area Rural Transportation System, the Georgetown Health Foundation, The Caring Place and Faith in Action Georgetown to finalize service plans.
+GoGeo, the city’s fixed-route bus system began Aug.
+21. City staff worked with their partners at Capital Metro, Capital Area Rural Transportation System, the Georgetown Health Foundation, The Caring Place and Faith in Action Georgetown to finalize service plans.

 Who can Ride?

 All Georgetown residents are encouraged to take advantage of this service.
-Paratransit service are also available to qualified people with disabilities.
+Paratransit service is also available to qualified people with disabilities.

 How to Ride?